To provide space for artists to work and to engage community through arts education, exhibitions of contemporary art, and cultural events.

 310-519-0936Amy Eriksen is dedicated to expanding arts education instruction in public schools and a passionate community builder.
 She holds a BA in Music…

 310-519-0936Terry Gerald grew up in the South Bay Area.
 She has a Bachelors Degree in Art History from San Francisco State University and…

-310-519-0936Sara Pilchman was born and raised in Long Beach, California.
-After graduating Idyllwild Arts Academy as an Interdisciplinary Arts major to study…
+310-519-0936Sara Pilchman was born and raised in Long Beach, California and began making artwork at an early age.
+At 16 she moved to Idyllwild Arts Academy to study French…

 - Jane Chang

 - Sean Devereaux